RightToAskOrg/righttoask-docs/index.md

 rather than a deluge of thousands of emails which may be individually considered or copy-pasted, and take time to assess.

+Citizens do
+the work of aggregating opinions and assessing others' questions.
+There is some natural language processing for keyword searches and to present possibly-duplicate questions to citizens before they upload a new one.
-We avoid AI and the consequent risks of algorithmic bias.
-Citizens do the work of aggregating opinions and assessing others' suggestions, thus providing a more trustworthy way of directing the most important questions to MPs (although, of course, people can be biased too).
+We use AI only to suggest things to human users, not to make the decision.
+This certainly does not remove the risk of algorithmic bias, but we hope it reduces it a little.
+Final decisions on what to write, whether another question is equivalent, and what to vote for, rest with humans, thus providing a more trustworthy way of directing the most important questions to MPs (although, of course, people can be biased too).